KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 published: true
 ---

-`SSTMap` provides two main approaches for mapping water structure and thermodynamics on to solute surfaces, such as protein binding sites, namely hydration site analysis (HSA) and Grid Inhomogeneous Solvation Theory (GIST).
+`SSTMap` provides two main approaches for mapping water structure and thermodynamics on to solute surfaces, such as protein binding sites, the hydration site analysis (HSA) and Grid Inhomogeneous Solvation Theory (GIST).
 The theory behind these approaches are described in several publications (see References).
-Here we provide selected examples of running HSA and GIST calculations, through `run_hsa` and `run_gist`, respectively, which are the main command-line tools available in `SSTMap`.
+Here we provide selected examples and discuss some practical aspects of running HSA and GIST calculations, through `run_hsa` and `run_gist`, respectively, which are the main command-line tools in `SSTMap`.
+This tutorial only shows examples of preparing and running the calculations.
+For a detailed description of the outputs genrated by these programs, see this [post](http://sstmap.org/2017/05/09/undestanding-output/).
 <!--more-->
 ## MD Trajectory Requirements for `SSTMap`

 SSTMap calculations require an explicit solvent molecular dynamics trajectory with restrained solute.
-While the SSTMap code is written to be agnostic of the water model used, however, it has been tested only for `TIP3P`, `TIP4P`, `TIP4P-Ewald`, `TIP5P` and `OPC` models.
+While `SSTMap` is  agnostic of the water model used, however, it has been tested only for `TIP3P`, `TIP4P`, `TIP4P-Ewald`, `TIP5P` and `OPC` models.
 This list will be updated as we test more water models.
 Also note that currently only simulation run in orthorhombic preiodic boundary conditions are supported.
 We intend to provide support for non-orthorhombic periodic boundary conditions in future.
 The simulations can be generated in one of the following packages: [Amber](http://ambermd.org/), [Charmm](https://www.charmm.org), [Gromacs](http://www.gromacs.org/), [NAMD](http://www.ks.uiuc.edu/Research/namd/), [OpenMM](http://openmm.org/) and [Desmond](https://www.deshawresearch.com/resources_desmond.html).
 This list is based on simulation packages that are supported by [MDTraj](https://mdtraj.org) and [ParmEd](http://parmed.github.io/ParmEd/html/index.html), both of which are dependecnies of SSTMap.
-It's however, possible to expand the applicability of SSTMap calculations even beyond these packages, as long as the trajectory and toplogy formats can be converted to those currently supported (See Desmond as an example below).
+It's however, possible to expand the applicability of SSTMap calculations even beyond these packages, as long as the trajectory and toplogy formats can be converted to those currently supported (See the Desmond example for this apporach).

 ## Command-line arguments